HBoyd255/CapsLockRemap/README.md

 ### Shortcuts

-- Caps + 1 to 9, and 0 => Open specific shortcuts or URLs based on the first character of their names.
+- Caps + 1 to 9, and 0 => Open specific shortcuts or URLs based on the first
+  character of their names.
+For example, if you have a shortcut named "5_GitHub.url", pressing Caps + 5 will open it.
+- Additionally, if you place a shortcut to a web browser in `Shortcuts\BrowserShortcut`, any URL will be opened in that browser.
+  The reason for this feature is so I can call my shortcuts using my Firefox redirector, as seen on [my Github](https://github.com/H-Boyd/FirefoxRedirector).

 ### Settings